Find out which service to ask for when you call 111, how 111 calls are answered and get links to more information about 111.

 Or visit the Buster website where children can play games to help them learn about 111 emergency calls.

 The New Zealand emergency number is 111.
-Telecom answers 111 calls and puts them through to Fire, Ambulance or Police.
+Spark answers 111 calls and puts them through to Fire, Ambulance or Police.
 There is a charge for making false 111 calls.